 Your child will have been learning lots of new skills since their 1 year health review and you may be getting ready for them to start going to a nursery, child minder or pre-school if they aren’t already doing so.

-Your baby will have been developing lots of new skills during their first year and the One year health review is a chance for you to meet with your health visiting team to see how your baby is developing in each of the Ages and Stages ASQ five developmental areas:
+The two year review is a chance for you to meet with your health visiting team to see how your child is developing in each of the Ages and Stages (ASQ) five developmental areas:

 - Communication - talking

 - Social and Emotional - emotions, behaviour and play

 This review is designed to help support your child to be ready for school and is an opportunity to pick up any concerns you have about your child's health and development.
 This will allow the health visiting team to ensure that if you or your child need any support from other services we can help you to access these.
 This is particularly important as you and your child prepare for them starting school.

 Even if you don't have any concerns about your child's health and development it's important to have the two year review as we will assess your child’s health, development and growth and will also provide age related information for you and your child.